Time to read: 5 minute read

-This one goes without saying, but we would be remiss if we did not include it.
-Include your most up-to-date contact info.
+This one goes without saying, but make sure you include your most up-to-date contact info.
 The top of the page is typically the best spot to place this information.
 List your name, email, phone number, and LinkedIn URL (If you have a personal portfolio site, include this too).
 As for location, it is common not to see a full address on a resume, but it is important to share the area where you are job searching.
 For this piece, list your city or zip code to show your general location.

 Highlight Your Most Relevant Experiences

 Your job experiences should be put in reverse chronological order, with your most recent position at the top.
-Depending on the level you are at in your career, try to keep this section for professional experience only.
-More times than not relevant experience is considered over an abundance of odd-jobs.
+Depending on the level you’re at in your career, try to keep this section for professional experience only.
+More times than not, relevant experience is considered over an abundance of odd-jobs.
 Quality over quantity.

 Quantify Your Results

 Show your numbers!
-When possible, Challenge yourself to review your success and quantify your results.
-Adding data and numbers will draw the hiring manager and recruiter’s attention to that piece of information and show your impact on your previous (or current) position and the company. because it can solidify in an employer’s eyes that you had a real impact on the companies you previously worked for.
+When possible, challenge yourself to review your success and quantify your results.
+Adding data and numbers will draw more attention to that part of your resume and quantify your impact for hiring managers and recruiters.
+For an employer, this can solidify that you made a real impact at the companies you previously worked for.
 With that said, use digits vs. spelling out numbers.
 Using digits will draw the eye and take up less space on your resume.

 Example: Increased social media engagement vs. Increased social media engagement by 400%.
 Do you see which one sounds better?

 If you are fresh into the industry and do not have a lot of professional work experience, a good way to fill your resume is with any volunteer or non-work experience.
 Adding this information shows that you are still dedicated and hardworking, even though you might not have as much industry experience.